My Dental Journey

 Integrate more private practices into voucher system

-We must create easier avenues for private clinics to join the voucher network, as per recommendations by dental scholars.
+There will be easier avenues for private clinics to join the voucher network to improve access to public dental, as per recommendations by dental scholars.

 Provide preventative and maintenance advice

-We must encourage healthier oral care decisions to alleviate the strain on public dental systems, and minimise severe symptoms patients may face.
+The in-built educational hub encourages healthier oral care decisions to alleviate the strain on public dental systems and minimise severe symptoms patients may face.

 Patient Experience